Self-dual compact gauged baby skyrmions in a continuous medium: The restricted gauged baby Skyrme model in a magnetic medium

-being $R$ and {$a_{R}$, the quantities already introduced in Eq. (\ref{9}).
-The $\sigma $ values characterize the soliton solutions.} Indeed, for $1<\sigma <2$, we have the soliton called compacton, whose vacuum value is reached in a finite radius $R$ (the compacton's radius) and remains in the vacuum for all $r>R$, {see, e.g., Refs.} \cite{Casana_16, Casana_17}.
-Otherwise, for $\sigma\geq 2$, {the radius $R\rightarrow \infty$, so} we have extended or noncompact configurations that result in localized or delocalized solitons, see, e.g., Refs. \cite{Casana_16, Casana_17, Casana_18}.
+being $R$ and $a_{R}$ are quantities already introduced in (\ref{9}).
+The $ \sigma $ values characterize the soliton solutions.
+Indeed, for $1<\sigma <2$ , we have the soliton called compacton, whose vacuum value is reached in a finite radius $R$ (the compacton's radius) and remains in the vacuum for all $r>R$, see e.g. Refs. \cite{Casana_16, Casana_17}.
+Otherwise, for $ \sigma\geq 2$ we have the radius $R\rightarrow \infty$ which provides extended or noncompact configurations that result in localized or delocalized solitons, see e.g. Refs. \cite{Casana_16, Casana_17, Casana_18}.

-{Nevertheless, in the remainder of the paper, we are interested in the study of the topological defects type compacton.}
+In the remainder of the manuscript, we only study solitonic solutions by adopting the upper sign, i.e., $N>0$ and $\Delta\mathcal{W}>0$.
+Specifically, our principal focus is to analyze compact skyrmion's new properties that could appear when immersed in a magnetic medium.